 - HISC 117.
 History of Neuroscience

 - HISC 176.
 History of Medicine in East and Southeast Asia

 - LATI 122A.
 Field Research Methods for Migration Studies: Seminar

 - LTCS 155.
 Health and Illness in Global Culture

 - LTCS 165.
 The Politics of Food

-- *PHIL 150.
-Philosophy of Neuroscience
+- PHIL 150.
+Philosophy of the Cognitive Sciences

 - PHIL 163.
 Biomedical Ethics

 - PHIL 164.
 Technology and Human Values

 - POLI 111D.
 Social Norms and Global Development